A Capitol Offense

 All of us lost something yesterday, but all wasn’t lost.
 Congress, to its credit, got back to work before day’s end, and Vice President Pence’s two-minute speech as they reconvened gave us a reassuring moment.

 Donald Trump’s statement, too, was an acknowledgment that some things are ultimately bigger and more important than the presidency.
-But even then, he couldn’t help himself.
 “Even though I totally disagree with the outcome of the election, and the facts bear me out,” he said, “nevertheless there will be an orderly transition on January 20th.”
 Nevertheless.

 Start a conversation using these share links: